Teaching English in South Korea changed my life.

 GEPIK – The Gyeonggi-do English Program in Korea is specifically for jobs in the Gyeonggi-do province, which is just outside Seoul.
 Like SMOE, GEPIK has similar benefits, working hours and roles as EPIK jobs.
 This is a good option for people who wish to live close to Seoul but haven’t been able to land a Seoul job through other avenues.

 Short on time?
-Save this Pin and read the guide later!
+Save this Pin and read the Teaching English in Korea guide later!

 Want to know a BIG SECRET?
-There is one other public school program that is quite under-the-radar.
+There is one other public school program for teaching English in Korea that is quite under-the-radar.
 It’s BETTER THAN EPIK in many ways.
 For example, you get almost 2 months paid vacation!
 Want to know more?

 When you want to teach in Korea, the best program for you depends on your situation.
 To summarize all the info above, follow these basic guidelines: